ColinSeger/ColinSeger.github.io/ProjectPages/GrowBot/GrowBot.md

 ### My Takeaways
 - Communication is key
-- What can be accomplished in a short time with effort
+- The amount of things one can get done with effort
 - That sacrifices on what can be done has to be done (When time is limited)

 ### Code Snippets